 I quit social media.

-In my previous post, is the internet killing qualitative research, I mentioned how constant consumption of information undermines our ability to be creative.
+In my previous post, is the Internet killing qualitative research, I discussed how constant consumption of information is undermining our ability to be creative.

 Sociology is a creative process.

-Every day, I tried to commit about 4 hours on my craft, where I worked for 25 minutes for 8 counts with a 5-minute break in between.
+I try to commit about four hours a day on my craft; I work for 25-minutes for eight counts with five minutes break in between.

-However, when I followed these three simple steps, be passionate, avoid distractions and focus, I became good at studying sociology, really good.
+However, when I followed those three simple tips, be passionate, avoid distractions and focus, I have managed to become good at studying sociology, really good.